Obituaries for the week of June 14, 2017

 Mr. Burns is survived by his wife, Tammy Eady Burns; son, Hayden Kyle Burns; step-son, Colt Morris (Michelle); daughters, Ashlyn Michelle Burns, Chloe Taylor Burns; parents; brothers, Kennon Burns (Sydney), Kody Burns (Brandy), Konley Burns (Cacey); his sister, Kelsey Gerald (Tim); four grandchildren, Mia Morris, Abranda Morris, Colton Morris, and Hamp Morris as well as other loving family members and friends.

-Funeral services will be held Monday, June 12, 2017 10 a.m., at Riverwood Family Funeral Service, Brookhaven, with burial following at 4 p.m., in Perdido, Ala., at Pine Grove Freewill Baptist Church Cemetery.
+Funeral services were held Monday, June 12, 2017 10 a.m., at Riverwood Family Funeral Service, Brookhaven, with burial following at 4 p.m., in Perdido, Ala., at Pine Grove Freewill Baptist Church Cemetery.

 The family received friends Sunday, June 11, 2017 from 5 – 9 p.m. at Riverwood Family.